Last week in a client meeting I was asked a string of marketing questions that I have been asked many times before.

-What’s really behind these questions are deeper issues—questions that everyone who works in a mission-driven organization wrestles with from time to time—“Are our results sweet or just so-so?”
+What’s behind these questions are deeper issues—questions that everyone who works in a mission-driven organization wrestles with from time to time—“Are our results sweet or just so-so?”
 “Are we doing a good job?”
-Or more formally, how do we benchmark marketing performance?
+Or more formally, how do we benchmark our marketing performance?

 How do you benchmark marketing performance for mission-driven organizations?

 Even when you know exactly where you want to go because you are marketing with SMART goals and objectives, this can be a difficult question to answer.
-One reason is that often there is little relevant benchmark data available for you to compare with your organization, its mission, and its marketing key performance indicators, or KPIs.
+One reason is that often there is little relevant marketing benchmark data available for you to compare with your organization, its mission, and its key performance indicators, or KPIs.

 - Is it relevant to compare the size of the digital advertising budget of a small nonprofit with that of a large, well-endowed, national nonprofit?